 Airbags and Crash Test Results

 Both the CR-V and HR-V boast an impressive array of airbags, including front, front-side, and side-curtain airbags.
 In fact, the CR-V features a total of six airbags, while the HR-V has five.
 But what about crash test results?
-The National Highway Traffic Safety Administration (NHTSA) has awarded both vehicles a 5-star overall safety rating.
+The National Highway Traffic Safety Administration (NHTSA) has awarded both vehicles a 5-star overall rating.
 The Insurance Institute for Highway Safety (IIHS) has also recognized both vehicles as Top Safety Pick+, the highest designation awarded by the organization.
 These ratings are a testament to the vehicles’ ability to protect occupants in the event of a crash.

 Advanced Safety Technologies